pkarsy/AutomaticSchoolBellTimer/README.md

 Restart(MainMenu → Restart) the module and go with the browser to the same IP address(or school.local) as previously.
 You will see a "School Timer" button on top.
 This is the configuration page of the School Timer.
 When testing choose * (=ALL) for active days.
 For real usage, most probably the setting will be 1-5 or MON-FRI.
 Before going to the next step be sure the timer is working as expected.

 ### Step 6.
 Collecting the rest of the hardware.
-PHOTO-TODO
-- A project enclosure, better to be air tight, to protect from moisture and dust.
+As you can see (schematic) you will need a few more things to complete the project.
 - A few jumper cables (2.54 spacing).
 Use only unused cables, you have been warned.
 - Alternativelly a Devkit screw terminal breakout and simple copper wires.
 - A usb charger.
 No need to be powerful, but it helps to be of good quality, for example from an old phone.
 - A connector for the bell connection.
-PHOTO TODO
 - ON/OFF switch.
-The switch will be in series with the bell.
-- Dual tape, hot glue, or anything you prefer to fix things inside the box.
+This enables/disables the timer.
+- A project enclosure, better to be air tight, to protect from moisture and dust.
+Do not try to use a very small box, better to have some room to put the parts well organized and with the SSR and AC cables in some distance.
+Be prepared to open some holes for the cables, LED, switch and some way(for example hot glue, epoxy, tape) to fix all.
+There are excellent online tutorials on how to do this.

 ### Step 7.
-Assembling the circuit NEED WORK TODO
-For the usb cable you will neet to open a hole like this and then use some Hot glue/Epoxy to fix the cable inside the hole.
-TODO photo
-Check the assembled box
-Connect the USB cable with the PC and check the functionality of the module.
-If you have not set the taimetable parameters yet, probably this is a good time to do so.

-### Step 8.
 Protect the web interface from anauthorized access
 Set a Tasmota Web Admin Password to access the page. school.local(or IP) → Configuration → Other → Web Admin Password (Username is "admin").
 The page is not encrypted, so not very secure, but it is on LAN only, so I guess is OK. be sure to keep the password written in a safe place.

-### Step 9.
-Install the electrical connector (near the manual bell switch) NEED WORK TODO
+### Step 8.
+Install the electrical connector (near the manual bell switch)
+AGAIN BE CAREFUL, THIS IS ELECTRICAL WORK.
 SWITCH OFF THE POWER OF THE electrical bells.
 Usually there is a dedicated switch in the electrical table.

-PHOTO
-Most probably the school already has a circuit for the bell, and a wall button for manual ringing.
+Almost certainly the school already has a wall button for the bell.
 In that case the most straitforward way is to install the connector 2 cables at the 2 poles of the switch.
 With this configuration the Bell rings whenever the SSR/Relay is activated.
-There is no need to uninstall the old timer (if exists), just disable it.
+There is no need to uninstall the old timer (if it exists), just disable it.
-Or if you are sure you can completely remove the old timer, use the 2 wires for our Relay.
+Or if you are sure you can completely remove the old timer, use the 2 wires for our SSR/Relay.
-TODO

 ### Step 10.
 Reconfigure WIFI to use the new AccessPoint.
+If you have configured the wifi before at home, you have to reconfigure it to use the new AccessPoint.
 **Plug the USB cable to your computer** (chromium based browser) and use the same tasmota installer.
 "Configure Wifi" does not always work.